Reading Comprehension Questions in CAT Exam, Previous Years’ Questions

 CAT RC Topics 2020

-Interested candidates can check the RC topics asked in CAT 2020 exams in the table below.
+Interested candidates can check the RC topics asked in the CAT 2020 exams in the table below.
 The slot-wise RC questions are given below.

 CAT 2020 Slot 1